WirsoDev/WebPalette/README.md

 ## How It Works

-Color Harvest analyzes websites through several methods:
+WebPallet analyzes websites through several methods:

 1. Extracts colors from `<style>` tags in the HTML
 2. Finds colors in inline style attributes